-Life has taught me to make the most of all the materials around me.
+When I arrived home I realised that I didn't have any materials to create with.
+No paper, no paint and no pens.
+But life has taught me to make the most of all the materials around me.
 What others may see as rubbish I will quite often see as something that could be reused or upcycled into another form.
-This is why I began drawing on pieces of wood.
+This is why I grabbed a scrappy old pallet, a sharpie and a piece of chalk and set to work.
+I drew a small fantail, and then a tui and it felt really good.
+They even looked pretty good, or at least good enough to share with my friends and family on Facebook.

 The wood comes from a number of sources.
 Some of the wood is left over from old apple bins that are past it, some of it is from old floorboards that have cracked, and other pieces even come from old farm fences that some beast or other has leant on too many times!